LBHackney-IT/lbh-core/Hackney.Core/Hackney.Core.Http/README.md

 This would be standard practice so that the appropriate uri/token can be injected into the application container depending on the environment.
 The container tests should ensure that these environment variables are set appropriately.

+**The uri and token are both required - the ApiGateway will throw an excpetion if either is not found at runtime.**

 ```csharp
 using Hackney.Core.Http;
 using Hackney.Core.Logging;